 - In Lirael, the second book of the Old Kingdom trilogy, the protagonist Lirael is born of the Clayr, seeresses who live in the cold northern arctic.
 Most girls are expected to gain the Sight around the time they hit puberty, but as Lirael enters her late teens, she still shows no sign of it, and agonizes over being considered still a child and a social misfit.
 She turns out to be a Remembrancer instead, able to See the past with the help of a special mirror, because of her mixed Clayr and Abhorsen lineage.

 - Arguably, Rincewind in the Discworld novels is this.
 He is such a bad wizard that one of the novels specifically says "When he dies, the occult ability of humanity will go up a fraction."
-However, since he is a Cosmic Plaything of Lady Luck herself (he is her favorite piece), there are times when something casts magic using him as a conduit, or when a strange coincidence LOOKS like he casts a spell, etc.
+However, since he is a Cosmic Plaything of Lady Luck herself (he is her favorite piece), there are times when something casts magic using him as a conduit, or when a strange coincidence LOOKS like he casts a spell, etc. On the other hand, he has all of the other wizard abilities.

 - Joram of The Darksword Trilogy.
 There are some people in the world with so little magic they can't do anything useful with it, but Joram is unique in having absolutely no magic whatsoever.
 He narrowly avoids being executed for his powerlessness as a newborn, and has to spend the rest of his life faking minor magic through sleight-of-hand.
 Lucky for him the eponymous weapon can only be wielded by the Un-Sorcerer.